Difference Between Quid and Shilling

 What is Shilling?

-Shilling (coin) was an official unit of the metric system which was equal to one-twentieth of a pound or 12 pence.
-BOB was used as an alternate to the value of several shillings.
+Shilling (coin) was an official metric system unit equal to one-twentieth of a pound or 12 pence.
+BOB was used as an alternative to the value of several shillings.

-The word comes from “scilling”( an old English term), its roots come from a proto-Germanic word ‘skiljana’ which simply means split or divide.
-Shilling first originated in the mid 16th century in the regain of Henry VII as a testoon.
+The word comes from “scilling”( an old English term), and its roots come from a proto-Germanic word ‘skiljana’ which means split or divide.
+Shilling first originated in the mid-16th century in the regain of Henry VII as a testoon.

-It is still used as a basic monetary unit in East African countries and was formerly used in UK, Australia, and New Zealand, etc.
+It is still used as a basic monetary unit in East African countries and was formerly used in the UK, Australia, New Zealand, etc.

 Usage in a sentence: 12 pence make a shilling